tariq7299/final-project-cs50/frontend/public/to-do.md

 - Create a layout.vue/base.vue component that will be used glabally across all of your views and components
 - Create Make every part of the web app as a compoennet that can be ssinged and custmized through props and data, to fit in every view !
 - Add responsive to every page
+- Create a message (v-model variable) that will be displayed wheenver there is no data sent from server (like in case of a new user)

 ## Home.vue
 - Make the nav bar stick at top by bootstrap not plain css